Todor Aleksandrov: Early life and revolutionary activity

 On 12 April 1904, he was released after an amnesty.
 After his amnesty, he was appointed as a teacher in Novo Selo, where as a member of the District Management Body, he worked in the restoration and construction of the Štip revolutionary district, together with Todor Lazarov and Mishe Razvigorov, in which they succeeded.
 In November of the same year, due to his organisational activity, the Ottoman authorities forbade him from teaching and banned him from schools.
 In 1905, he became the secretary of the Skopje district.
 He went to Burgas, where he was a teacher in the 1906/1907 school year.
 In 1907, when he learned about the death of Razvigorov, he resigned from his position in Burgas and returned to Ottoman Macedonia to take his place, with whom he was very close.
 He was soon appointed secretary of the Kočani district voivode Simeon Georgiev.
 At the Third Regular Congress of the Skopje revolutionary district, held from 8 to 14 November 1907, he was elected as the district's voivode.
 After the assassination of Boris Sarafov and Ivan Garvanov, his rapid rise to power in the Organisation begun.
 In November 1907, Matov appointed him as the treasurer of the Organisation and Aleksandrov became his right hand man.
 Aleksandrov organised dynamite attacks against the Ottoman Empire in 1909.
-In 1911, he became part of Internal Macedonian-Adrianopolitan Revolutionary Organisation's Central Committee.
+After negotiations in Sofia in 1911, the Bulgarian People's Macedonian-Adrianople Revolutionary Organization united with the Secret Macedonian-Adrianople Revolutionary Organization.
+In 1911, he became part of the new Internal Macedonian-Adrianopolitan Revolutionary Organisation's Central Committee.